Distances for Markov Chains, and Their Differentiation: Optimal Transport Markov Distances

-\begin{remark}[Optimal Markovian couplings exist] In fact, the infimum in \cref{eq:dotm} can be replaced by the \emph{minimum}: there exists a Markovian coupling $(X_t, Y_t)_{t\in\N}$ such that $\dOTM<C>{p}{\mX, \mY} = \E\, C(X_T,Y_T)$.
+\begin{remark}[Optimal Markovian couplings exist] In fact, the infimum in \cref{eq:dotm} can be replaced by a \emph{minimum}: there exists a Markovian coupling $(X_t, Y_t)_{t\in\N}$ such that $\dOTM<C>{p}{\mX, \mY} = \E\, C(X_T,Y_T)$.
 We refer the reader to \appendixref{proof:optimalmarkovcoupling} for a proof. \end{remark}

-We also remark that, just as the Optimal Transport problem gives rise to the \wasserstein{} between probability measures on the same underlying metric space, the OTM distance above becomes a pseudometric on the collection of Markov chains with a pseudometric space $(\setX,d_\setX)$ being their common state space; we refer the reader to Appendix~\ref{generalized-optimal-transport-Markov-distances} for details.
+We also remark that, just as the Optimal Transport problem gives rise to the \wasserstein{} between probability measures on the same underlying metric space, the OTM distance above becomes a pseudometric on the collection of Markov chains with a pseudometric space $(\setX,d_\setX)$ being their common state space; we refer the reader to \appendixref{sec:OTM is a metric} for details.

 \begin{example}[\(\dWL{k}{}\) is an OTM distance] Let $\delta_k$ denote the Dirac delta measure at $k\in\N$.
 Then, it is obvious that $\dWL{k}{\mathcal{X}, \mathcal{Y}} = \dOTM{\delta_k}{\mathcal{X}, \mathcal{Y}}.$ In this way, although \(\dWL{\infty}{}\) is not an instance of OTM distances, it is actually the limit of a sequence of OTM distances. \end{example}